2WheelCoder/ble-peripheral-manager/readme.md

 - improved documentation
 - success and error callbacks for asynchronous methods
-- adding characteristics as objects instead of arrays
 - ability to update a characteristic's value

 ## Installation